Archo21/Book-Search-Engine/README.md

 # Book-Search-Engine

 https://book-search-engine23.herokuapp.com/

 The Book search engine is an application is leveraging the entire MERN stack and with a React front end, MongoDB database, and Node.js/Express.js server and API.
-It's set up to allow users to save book searches to the back end.
-The application is built using Google Books API search engine build with GraphQL API and Apollo Server.
+It's set up to allow users to save book searches to the back end.The application is built using Google Books API search engine build with GraphQL API and Apollo Server.

 ![](demo/21-mern-demo-01.gif)

 ![](demo/21-mern-demo-02.gif)